 If you wish to be considered for an A*STAR PhD studentship and meet our eligibility criteria, you must complete a single online application.

 We can consider non-UK/EU nationals who are able to finance the difference between the home and overseas tuition fees (approximately £16,000 per year).

 Full details on eligibility and residence criteria are available on the How to apply page.

 Please follow our instructions on how to apply for an A*STAR PhD programme.

 - Projects for September 2018 are available.

-The deadline for the second round of applications is 31 March 2018.
+The deadline for applications has been extended to 11 May 2018.
 Please see Projects for further details.

 For general queries about the A*STAR programme, email email@example.com.